Life Goes On (TV series): Broadcast history and U.S. television ratings

 In Canada, the show aired on Crossroads Television System.
 In New Zealand, the show aired Saturday afternoons on TVNZ's Channel 2.

 In the United States, reruns have previously aired on The Family Channel, FX and PAX TV.

+The series aired in Argentina on the Telefe network in 1993.
+Corky, the name of the main character, quickly became a local insult for people with mental problems, which caused a situation involving Carlos Mac Allister (of Boca Junior) being repeatedly called "Corky" for his physiology, as well as an apology from a local commentator in order to stop calling him by that nickname.

 Awards and nominations

 Home media

 On May 9, 2006, Warner Home Video released Season 1 of Life Goes On on DVD in Region 1.
 It is unknown if the remaining three seasons will be released.
 The DVD release has a replacement theme song at the beginning of each episode, with the exception of the show's pilot.
 The replacement was due to high licensing costs for the Beatles' song "Ob-La-Di, Ob-La-Da."
 The new song aptly titled "Life Goes On" was written by composer Marc Jackson of MoonLab Music and sung by singer/songwriter Tara Johnston.
 The song was written specifically for the DVD release.